MLTI-NM is now under new directorship, but the instructors remain the same, and the fall course is in full swing.

-The Multisensory Language Training Institute of New Mexico (MLTI-NM), founded by Director Emeritus Sandra Dillon, trains teachers and other education professionals to become Dyslexia Therapists, possessing the knowledge and skills necessary to remediate students with dyslexia and other language-based learning difficulties, teaching them to read, write, and spell.
+The Multisensory Language Training Institute of New Mexico (MLTI-NM), founded by Director Emeritus Sandra Dillon, trains teachers and other education professionals to become Dyslexia Therapists, possessing the knowledge and skills necessary to teach individuals with dyslexia – and other language-based learning difficulties – to read, write, and spell.

-MLTI-NM also provides workshops for schools and teachers on the structure of the English language, multisensory teaching techniques, and related topics, as well as screening, evaluations and language re-training therapy for dyslexic individuals.
+MLTI-NM also provides workshops for schools and teachers on the structure of the English language, multisensory teaching techniques, and related topics.

-The MLTI-NM Dyslexia Therapist training course is accredited by the International Multisensory Structured Language Education Council (imslec.org).
+ACCREDITATION The MLTI-NM Dyslexia Therapist training course is accredited by the International Dyslexia Multisensory Structured Language Education Council (imslec.org).
 IMSLEC began as a committee of the Orton Dyslexia Society (now The International Dyslexia Association) in 1990, and became an independent institution in 1995.